Biswa96/wslbridge2/README.md

 Contributions are greatly appreciated.
 Please keep these following points:

-* Try contact me or add an issue before creating a pull request.
+* For a big change, add an issue before creating a pull request.
+* Append a tag name in pull request message, see previous commits.
 * Make the code easy to read and understand.
 * Use 4 spaces for indentation.
 * If you are not programmer you can also contribute to update documentations.